Lemon Shark: Nature’s “Yellow” Coastal Predator

 The gestation period in specific populations does not begin until one year after birth, before the start of their next pregnancy cycle.
 The lifespan of female sharks lasts between 10 and 12 months before they deliver their young.

 The average number of pups in a litter ranges between 4 and 17, but most litters contain 6 to 12 pups.
-Newborn pups emerge from birth with a length of 60 to 65 centimeters, and they become independent right away because they receive no parental care.
+Newborn pups emerge from birth with a length of 60 to 65 centimetres, and they become independent right away because they receive no parental care.

 Social and Behaviour

-Research conducted in laboratory and field settings shows that lemon sharks develop distinct personality characteristics in relation to social and solitary behaviors.
+Research conducted in laboratory and field settings shows that lemon sharks develop distinct personality characteristics in relation to social and solitary behaviours.
 Young lemon sharks tend to gather in groups because these aggregations provide them with protection and better access to food sources and social learning opportunities.

 The environmental requirements of Lemon Sharks determine their survival success in their natural habitat.
 The type of habitat they need determines their survival success.
 The survival of juvenile sharks depends heavily on the preservation of mangrove habitats, lagoons, and shallow coastal areas.
 The specific location of their home range makes local fishing activities and habitat destruction extremely detrimental to their population numbers.